CASE FILE #BLPD-1881-08-10-001

 Death Sentence

-Robinson is sentenced to death by hanging.
+Robinson is sentenced to death by hanging for her crimes.

 Jan 1, 1889